5 Guaranteed Rate Field Tips For Newbies | Chicago White Sox

 Posted by Kurt Smith

-If you’re visiting Guaranteed Rate Field for the first time to see the White Sox, there are a few things that you should definitely be aware of in this ballpark.
-It may not present the same challenges as Wrigley, but to some, that’s what makes Guaranteed Rate Field a fun place.
+If you’re going to see the White Sox for the first time, I’ve put together some of my favorite Guaranteed Rate Field tips for you below.
+It may not present the same challenges as Wrigley Field on the north side, but to some, that’s what makes Guaranteed Rate Field a fun place.

 Here are some tips you should know for your first trip.